On the solutions of the Diophantine equation $(x-d)^2+x^2+(x+d)^2=y^n$ for $d$ a prime power: Introduction

-A very natural and interesting questions is to study equation (\ref{eq:main}) for an infinitely family of $d$.
+In \cite{KoutsianasPatel18} the authors determine all non-trivial primitive solutions of \eqref{eq:main} for $d\leq 10^4$.
+A very natural and interesting question is to study equation (\ref{eq:main}) for an infinitely family of $d$.
 Very recently Zhang \cite{Zhang17} proved that (\ref{eq:three_terms}) has no solutions for $k=4$ and $n\geq 11$ when $d$ lies in a suitable infinitely family.
-In this paper we solve \eqref{eq:main} when $d$ is a prime power.
+In this paper we study \eqref{eq:main} when $d$ is a prime power.
 A solution of \eqref{eq:main} is called \textit{primitive} if $(x,y)=1$.
-Moreover, a solution is called non--trivial if $x\neq 0$.
+Moreover, a solution is called \textit{non-trivial} if $x\neq 0$.